-The AATS Foundation Surgical Robotics Fellowship provides an advanced educational experience for up to 35 North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's da Vinci System.
+The AATS Foundation Thoracic Surgical Robotics Fellowship provides an advanced educational experience for North American general thoracic awardees and their attending surgeons to spend a one-day basic training course at Intuitive Surgical's Atlanta, GA or Houston, TX facilities to participate in a hands-on lab using Intuitive Surgical's da Vinci System.

 The fellowship is administered by the AATS Foundation and supports successful applicants and their attending surgeons in the amount of up to $2,000* to defray the costs of travel and accommodations while participating in the one-day (TR200) Basic Training Course at their selected training center.
 Awarded fellows are split into smaller groups to attend different course dates.
 The first portion of the course is focused on the use of the da Vinci Surgical System, each awardee will work directly with an Intuitive training specialist in the lab to practice standard training protocol on a KindHeart specimen.
 The second part of the day is a surgeon / faculty led lab based program that focuses on the clinical application of the da Vinci Surgical System.
 Successful applicants receive a mixture of didactic and hands-on training to maximize the educational value of the in person experience.